 I got even more interested in what he had to say after I saw his patent filed in early 2012, as well another partly related patent from 1997 (which entailed the use tea tree oil, followed by chlorine dioxide, followed by saw palmetto extract to regrow hair).
 I was also impressed by all the hard work that Mr. Xuewu was putting into promoting his method.
-I mean even in China, Mr. Xuewu could probably have made at least $10,000 in the past 6 months if he decided to use his time on something else rather than promoting his product.
+I mean even in a lower middle income level country such as China, Mr. Xuewu could probably have made around $10,000 in the past 6 months if he had decided to use his time on something else rather than promoting his product.
 I did not spend much time on his somewhat confusing website, but it also seems to be a testament to hard work.

 Here is Mr. Xuewu’s Indiegogo Campaign, which I am not planning on supporting.
 However, if you are fairly wealthy, it is worth donating to Mr. Xuewu in my opinion.
 I like this guy and his tremendous work ethic.
 Moreover, considering that he has been working with chlorine dioxide for a few years and even has a patent from early 2012, I do not think that he is suddenly trying to scam people.
 He could be wrong in his conclusions and his product might end up doing very little when it comes to new hair growth, but I do not get the typical scammer vibe from him.

 Readers of this blog should note that I am not keen to immediately try using a new product made in another country where there are possibly no stringent governing bodies such as the FDA in the US.